-The growth of the Palestinian construction sector in the West Bank is severely constrained by 34.
-Area C zoning rules.
-As mentioned in Chapter 1, only a small part of Area C has not been reserved by Israel for other uses, such as Israeli settlements, closed military zones and nature reserves.60 The impact of this zoning is to limit the land available for construction in the West Bank largely to Areas A and B, and this exerts strong upward pressure on the price of construction land, buildings and physical infrastructure.
-OCHA (2009) estimates that in practice the Israeli Civil Administration allows Palestinians to construct freely in less than one percent of Area C -- much of which is already built up.61
+The growth of the Palestinian construction sector in the West Bank is severely constrained by Area C zoning rules.
+As mentioned in chapter 1, only a small part of Area C has not been reserved by Israel for other uses, such as Israeli settlements, closed military zones and nature reserves.36 The impact of this zoning is to limit the land available for construction in the West Bank largely to Areas A and B, and this exerts strong upward pressure on the price of construction land, buildings, and physical infrastructure.
+OCHA (2009) estimates that in practice the Israeli Civil Administration allows Palestinians to construct freely in less than 1 percent of Area C-much of which is already built up.37

-35. In the parts of Area C theoretically available to Palestinians for construction, it is almost impossible nowadays for Palestinians to obtain a construction permit, further limiting the supply of potential construction land.
-There is evidence to suggest that permit requirements are almost impossible to comply with, as demonstrated by a very low approval rate shown in Table 2.
-Contributing factors include a lack of detailed plans for Palestinian villages, the Israeli Civil Administration's restrictive interpretation of the plans that do exist, and problems associated with proving ownership of the land.62 Most Palestinian permit applications are rejected on the grounds that they are inconsistent with existing plans.63 It was not always thus: until the end of the 1970s, more than 90 percent of applications for building permits in rural areas (roughly equivalent to today's Area C) were granted.
-The approval year. .
-58 This information was obtained from the Union of Stone and Marble Producers and in interviews with representatives of the Palestinian Authority.
-The Union reported that a geological survey has been conducted recently by the Palestinian Authority for Areas A and B, but that the Israeli authorities did not permit the survey to be extended to Area C.
+In the parts of Area C theoretically available to Palestinians for construction, it is almost impossible nowadays for Palestinians to obtain a construction permit, further limiting the supply of potential construction land.
+There is evidence to suggest that permit requirements are almost impossible to comply with, as demonstrated by a very low approval rate shown in table 2.1.
+Contributing factors include a lack of detailed plans for Palestinian villages, the Israeli Civil Administration's restrictive interpretation of the plans that do exist, and problems associated with proving ownership of the land.38 Most Palestinian permit applications are rejected on the grounds that they are inconsistent with existing plans.39 It was not always thus: Until the end of the 1970s, more than 90 percent of applications for building permits in rural areas (roughly equivalent to today's Area C) were granted.
+The approval percentage has since deteriorated, with the exception of two "blip" years in 2006 and 2008-as table 2.1 indicates.